oslabs-beta/Opal/README.md

 npm run build-prod
 ```

-4. Authenticate to your Azure account.
-(See 'Connecting to Azure.')
+4. Be authenticated to your Azure account

+See 'Connecting to Azure.'

 5. Run the app.